yayeetying/dp-wizard/WHAT-WE-LEARNED.md

 ## UI and Server functions don't really separate concerns

 My first impression was that the UI function would be something like a "view" and the server would be a "controller", but for any kind of conditional display I need a `render.ui`, so that distinction breaks down quickly.
+Just maintaining a naming convention for these little bits of UI in the server gets to be a chore.
+It would be kludgy, but what if we could suply lambdas instead of names?

 ## Refactoring: values vs. reactive values